Greetings Internet Stranger and welcome to 24 hours in Birmingham Alabama. Birmingham, Alabama was a fairly unusual travel destination even for me.

-Nevertheless, I had committed to visiting all 50 states, including Alabama.
-So Birmingham is by far the easiest place in Alabama for a non-driver like me to get to.
+Nevertheless, I had committed to visiting all 50 states, including Alabama, and Birmingham is by far the easiest place in Alabama for a non-driver like me to get to.
 And boy am I glad I opted to spend 24 hours in Birmingham Alabama.

 You may notice that I constantly refer to the city in this post as Birmingham, Alabama and not just Birmingham.
 That’s because I don’t want people to find this page when they’re looking for things to do in Birmingham, the second largest city in England.
 I hate to disappoint my readers!